 What is a mooncake?

-Mooncakes are a traditional Chinese treat prepared and eaten during the mid-autumn festival each year.
 The mid-autumn festival occurs on the 15th day of the 8th lunar month when the moon is fullest and brightest.
 During these times families come together to celebrate the mid-autumn harvest and watch the full moon.
 An essential part of these activities also includes eating mooncakes!

-There are so many different kinds of mooncakes, each originating from different provinces of China.
-I've uploaded a traditional baked mooncake recipe which originates from Guangdong and Guangxi provinces.
-This style is characterised by a soft, shiny and fragrant crust with a sweet filling, most commonly lotus seed paste and salted duck egg yolks.
+I've uploaded a traditional baked mooncake recipe that originates from Guangdong and Guangxi provinces.
+This style is characterized by a soft, shiny, and fragrant crust with a sweet filling, most commonly lotus seed paste and salted duck egg yolks.

 Last year I uploaded a matcha and coconut custard snow skin mooncake, and this year I'm bringing you a strawberry custard mooncake filled with a whole strawberry!